keithrozario/lambda-cache/docs/user_guide.md

 ### Cache multiple parameters

 To cache multiple entries at once, pass a list of parameters to the parameter argument.
 This method groups all the parameter value under one python dictionary, stored in the Lambda Context under the `entry_name`.

-When using this method, `entry_name` is a mandatory setting, otherwise a `NoEntryNameError` exception is thrown.
+_Note: When using this method, `entry_name` is a required parameter, if not present `NoEntryNameError` exception is thrown._

 ```python
 from lambda_cache import ssm